Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 There's no proof beyond a reasonable doubt.

-But to say there's no evidence at all, right?
+But to say there's no evidence at all is an insane claim to make.

 So Nate Silver posted this tweet on the 27th of February.

-He said, This is so refreshingly honest.
+He said, this is so refreshingly honest.

-Bad people thought the lab leak might be true, therefore, as journalists, we couldn't be expected to actually evaluate the evidence for it.
+Therefore, as journalists, we couldn't be expected to actually evaluate the evidence for it.

 Basically, what happened was when Trump suggested that the lab leak was possible, that's when it became a political issue.